hichiaty/course-intro-to-cpp/README.md

 1. Open Command Prompt from the Start menu (right-click the Start button and select Command Prompt).
 2. Type `g++` and press Enter.
 3. If you get the error `g++: fatal error: no input files`, then you are good to go.
 If you get a different message, you don't have a C++ compiler installed and should continue following these instructions.
 4. To install the compiler, follow the instructions [on this YouTube video](https://www.youtube.com/watch?v=jfVqzNU3gPg).
+Alternitavely you can install the windows subsystem for linux (WSL) and install a linux distribution from the Microsoft store.
+This is a bit more complicated and larger but will give you a linux environment on your windows machine with a C++ compiler pre-installed (I will be using WSL2 Ubuntu throughout the course).
 Is this awkward?
 Yes.
 Is it worth it?
 Yes!
 5. Check that it works by following steps 1--3 above.